 StubHub may be second only to TicketMaster.
 TicketMaster is where most people go when they’re looking to snag some seats at a big event.

 However, not every ticket is eligible for resale, like those you’ve bought over the phone or through a third party.

 VividSeats is another reputable ticket broker website, although their fees are on the higher end.
 But they’re still a good option.

-SeatGeek is easy to sign up for and easy to sell your tickets.
+SeatGeek is easy to sign up for and easy to sell your tickets (get the full in-depth scoop on whether SeatGeek is legit).
 It’s not as well-known as the others, so you’ll get less eyeballs on your tickets.
 But that also means there will be less competition among ticket resellers.

 Resell Items On eBay

 First, you’ll want to figure out what you want to sell.
 It’s probably not a good idea to sell anything and everything — just sell what you know.
 Focus on one niche — this way you can become an expert at certain items so you know which ones are worth buying to resell.